What Does the Court Consider When Making a Family Provision Order?

 'Adequate' or 'Proper' Provision

 To successfully contest a will, an applicant will be required to establish 'needs', specifically their need for a provision to enable or support their maintenance, education and/or advancement in life.
-Once the applicant's need for a provision is established, the court is required to consider what and 'adequate' or 'proper' provision would be given the circumstances.
+Once the applicant's need for a provision is established, the Court is required to consider what an 'adequate' or 'proper' provision would be given the circumstances.
 This begs the question: what is meant by adequate' and 'proper'?
 The commonly cited interpretation of ‘adequate’ and ‘proper’ first noted in Bosch v Perpetual Trustee Co Ltd, draws a clear distinction between the two terms:

 ‘The use of the word “proper” …connotes something different from the word “adequate”.
 A small sum may be sufficient for the adequate maintenance of a child, for instance, but, having regard to the child’s station in life and the fortune of his father, it may be wholly insufficient for his proper maintenance.
 So, too, a sum may be quite insufficient for the adequate maintenance of a child and yet may be sufficient for his maintenance on a scale that is proper in all the circumstances.’